newhuo-tech/trade-docs/source/index.html.md

 The interface supports cross margin mode and isolated margin mode.

-This interface is used to transfer assets between Spot account and USDT Margined Swap account.
+This interface is used to transfer assets between Spot account and USDT Margined Contracts account.

 API rate limit for this interface is 1 times/second.

-Transferring margin between Spot account and USDT Margined Swap account Interface, sets 8 decimal places for transferring amount of all coins.
+Transferring margin between Spot account and USDT Margined Contracts account Interface, sets 8 decimal places for transferring amount of all coins.

 ### Request Parameter